nagaikenshin/minion/README.md

 * sorting keys by the ASCII order.
 * the exchange rules of escape characters is defined in one way.

-In the case telling the difference, we call it minion especially.
+In the case telling the difference by normal JSON, we call it minion especially.